lit777/BNPMediation/README.md

 # BNPMediation
-Bayesian Nonparametric Method for Mediation
+Bayesian Nonparametric Method for Mediation.
+R package for Kim et al. (2016) "A framework for Bayesian nonparametric inference for causal effects of mediation", Biometrics.

 To install this package:
 ```